jaswithareddyg/Lets-Go-to-the-Movies/grade.md

 Strings are fragile and error-prone.
 Enums are type-safe and dynamic. `contentAdvisoryRating` should be type `Rating`, and you should use that object type around the app.
-Wherever you see a string type movei rating, it needs to be replaced with `Rating` type.
+Wherever you see a string type movie rating, it needs to be replaced with `Rating` type.
 And when using enums, instead of `if/else` statements, use switch statements.

 Here's a snippet that needs improved: